 A breast lift with implants is a significant surgery with a recovery time compared to a breast lift alone.
 An anchor lift, while more invasive and with more recovery time, has been shown to have a higher success rate.

-If your breasts are too large after removing your implants, you may want to consider a breast reduction.
+If your breasts are too large after removing your implants, you may consider a breast reduction.

-That procedure involves removing excess tissue and skin from your breasts to bring them back to a standard size, which may reduce your breast pain.
+That procedure involves removing excess tissue and skin from your breasts to return them to a standard size, possibly reducing breast pain.